192.168.16.1 - Admin Login

 How to Login to your router with IP address 192.168.16.1

 Before trying to access the admin panel of a wireless router set with a 192.168.16.1 IP, check whether this IP is the one written on the actual device as a default configuration.
+It's very important to verify that you are using the correct IP address for your router, as some routers may have a different default IP address.
 While doing that, you might want to lookup the default username and password that the vendor has provided and set.
 Those might or might not be still valid, but having them in advance would save you some time if you need to try logging it with them on a later stage of the process.

 192.168.16.1 Login tutorial steps

 2. Next would be loading the web router management interface that you can open by entering 192.168.16.1 in the address bar of your commonly used web browser.
+Enter 192.168.16.1 in the browser's address bar such as Google Chrome, Firefox, or Microsoft Edge, to access the router interface.
 Which would lead to you being shown the login page of your router web admin panel.

 192.168.16.1 vs Public IP Address

 As mentioned above 192.168.16.1 is a private IP address, meaning it is only locally available for connections within a closed local network.
 And the other type of IP addresses logically is the public type.
+Your public IP address is different and is used for accessing internet services outside your local network.
 Those IPs are generally used on the Internet for connections out of your LAN.
-And your device even though having only a local IP address can access all external Internet public IP addresses via your router (serving as a middle-man for all the connections in and out of your computer and/or mobile phones or other devices using the Internet).
+And your device even though having only a local IP address like 192.168.16.1 can access all external Internet public IP addresses via your router (serving as a middle-man for all the connections in and out of your computer and/or mobile phones or other devices using the Internet access).
 That is precisely why most basic and home wireless routers have 1 private network IP address and one external network IP.
 And the Router's IP address that is of the external type is being used for as an identifier for all outbound traffic generated by the devices behind the router, in the local network.

 Managing the WiFi Network of 192.168.16.1

 By this point you should have full control of the capabilities and settings of your 192.168.16.1 wireless router (presuming it supports WiFi).
 Most Linksys, Netgear, Asus, TP-Link, Tenda, Xiaomi and other WiFi routers come with a default password set for the wireless connection usually enabled with the factory configuration.
+To improve security of your home network, it's recommended to change WiFi password from its default setting.
 And having your router in the long-term set with the default WiFI password is considered insecure.
 That is why what you would want to do once you have logged in as admin at 192.168.16.1 to:

 • Look for the tab in the management panel named "Wireless" or "WiFi" or "Wireless Settings".
 There you would be able to modify the Wi-Fi password to one that is different from the default.